Community Fund Grants Purpose

 Organizations with an active multiyear grant may submit, before the annual grant application deadline, a simple letter requesting grant continuation, rather than submitting a full application.

-To increase the amount available to distribute through the Community Fund Grants program, the Community Foundation may approach donor advised fundholders and/or other donors to invite them to co-fund a limited number of Community Fund Grants.
+Select information from applications may be shared.
+Specifically, in order to increase the amount available to distribute through the Community Fund Grants program, the Community Foundation may approach donor advised fundholders and/or other donors to invite them to co-fund a limited number of Community Fund Grants.
 Applying organizations should be aware that their application information may be shared by the Community Foundation with these fundholders and/or donors to invite them to participate in funding.
-Any organization not wishing to have their information shared should contact Rachel Olson at firstname.lastname@example.org or 435-731-4250 to request that their information not be shared.
+Any organization not wishing to have their information shared should contact firstname.lastname@example.org to request that their information not be shared.

 In lieu of a written grantee report, Community Fund grantees participate in a Site Visit during March or April of the following year.
 This is a robust and engaging way to share your successes, lessons learned and vision with not only the Community Foundation, but also the current and potential donor community.
 Site Visits are traditionally in-person visits.